babynus/projeqtor/branches/V9.2/projeqtor/docs/user/CommonSections.rst

      * Click on |Delete| to remove an attachment.
      * Click on |Download| to download the attached file.
      * Click on |Link| to access the hyperlink.
+     * Click on |Edit| to edit the comment atached to the element

    You can select one or more files of different types with the shortcuts :kbd:`CTRL` when the files are not consecutive or :kbd:`SHIFT` for those that follow.